IBM/wcs-ocaml/docs/index.md

 In order to illustrate the use of wcs-ocaml, we are going to program a bot that tells a knock knock joke.

-Let's start to create a dialog node that says `"Knock knock"`:
+Let's start with a dialog node that says `"Knock knock"`:

 ```ocaml
 let knock =